gamedriveorg/Pixeldrain-Download-Limit-Enhanced/README.md

-## Pixeldrain Bypass Limit Enhanced — ZIP & Gallery Support
+## Pixeldrain Bypass Limit Enhanced

 **Description**
 Bypass Pixeldrain download limits using multi-proxy API support (cached 24h).
 Supports individual file downloads, gallery downloads, and ZIP downloads for entire galleries.
 Adds vertical **Download DL all files** and **Show DL all files** buttons on gallery pages.
 Bypass links open in new tabs and can be copied or saved as text files.